Associate Professor (Senior Lecturer)

 Coventry CV4 7AL

 I write about English literature, political theory, and theories of performance.
-Everyone's Theatre: Literature and Daily Life in England, 1860-1914, is forthcoming from the University of Michigan Press.
+Everyone's Theater: Literature and Daily Life in England, 1860-1914, is forthcoming from the University of Michigan Press.
 This book reconstructs the mass popular theater of England in the later part of the nineteenth century, basing around it a cohesive media theory of later-Victorian personhood and politics.
-I'm currently finishing a second manuscript, tentatively entitled We Want What You Have: Middle-Class Adventures on the London Stage, which describes recent plays (ca. summer 2017) in terms of life and politics in contemporary London.
-A new project, Performing Novels, reconsiders the textual and philosophical history of the novel, from its eighteenth-century origins to the present day, in light of the phenomenon of novels read out loud as well as read in private.
+A second manuscript, tentatively entitled We Want What You Have: Middle-Class Adventures on the London Stage, describes recent plays (ca. summer 2017) in terms of life and politics in contemporary London.
+As part of teaching Austen in Theory, I'm developing How Austen Works, a manual for general readers seeking to read these novels more closely.
+Finally, a new monograph, Performing Novels, reconsiders the textual and philosophical history of the novel, from its eighteenth-century origins to the present day, in light of the phenomenon of novels read out loud as well as read in private.

-I'm a performance historian of the British eighteenth through twenty-first centuries.
-My first manuscript discussed performance in Britain and its empire during the later Victorian and Edwardian periods.
+I'm a literary historian of the British eighteenth through twenty-first centuries, with an ongoing interest in theatre.
+My book discusses performance in Britain and its empire during the later Victorian and Edwardian periods.
 I'm currently moving forward to discuss contemporary performance in London, and backwards to consider the epistemological history of performance and novels in the eighteenth century.

-As a new experiment in academic writing in alternative venues, I maintain an informal theatregoing blog.
-The blog's gone quiet while I finish up the second book; in the manner of all blog projects, it'll be resurrected soon.
+As the ramp-up to my second manuscrpt, I maintained an informal theatregoing blog.
+The blog's gone quiet while I finish up the second book; in the manner of all blog projects, it'll doubtless be resurrected soon.

 Teaching and supervision

-In 2018-19, I will be teaching in Epic into Novel and Eighteenth-Century Literature.
-I will also be convening a new module, Austen in Theory.
-I welcome proposals for undergraduate or postgraduate theses discussing nineteenth-century literature, performance studies and drama, and liberal political theory's relationship to literature.
+I welcome proposals for undergraduate or postgraduate theses discussing nineteenth-century literature, performance studies and drama, liberal political theory's relationship to literature.

 - "Full Content: Shaw's Paratexts, Social Liberalism, and Harmonization," forthcoming in The Entangled Careers of Liberalism and Literature (edited collection, University of Toronto Press)